zoometh/thomashuet/profiles/oxford/weekly-updates/README.md

     - Mickael Heyworth: 10 March
 - will work on the script prepared by Ahmed Mahmoud, for the extraction of the Sentinel 2 satellite imagery underlying the spatial footprint of the heritage sites

+#### EAMENA team meeting
+> 7/3/23

+- finished the Algerian Arachaeological Atlas (AAA) bulk upload with Mohammed: ca 5,000 HPs.
+I'd like to review it to evaluate the data quality and, eventually, missing part that can be filled
+- removed ca 6,000 Iraqis HPs using the listing provided by Will D.
+- setup a GeoServer beside the EAMENA DB (serve online GeoTIFFs, etc.)
+- setup a *reverse geocoding* on a training DB (it allows to find places from coordinates)
+- start to work with Ash on Arches v7
+- work on the PeriodO alignment with Will
+- attended the ACD workshop organised by Nichole, in Leicester
+- gave a ~ 1 hour presentation of the [eamenaR](https://github.com/eamena-oxford/eamenaR) package.
+Ash and Mahmoud attended it.
+    - will adapt this talk for the Arcadia meeting Friday 10 March
+- attended a one-to-one meeting with Yassamine Mather, from the Advanced Research Computing (ARC, Computer Science Dpt.), about the ARC facilities (my project: `arc-oca`)
+- met Galen Mancino, in contact with Reuben, active on the Arches Forum